 This version of Beowulf comes from Robert Zemeckis, an A-list director who has been responsible for films such as Romancing the Stone (1984), Back to the Future (1985), Who Framed Roger Rabbit?
 (1988), Back to the Future Part II (1989), Back to the Future Part III (1990), Death Becomes Her (1992), Forrest Gump (1994), Contact (1997), What Lies Beneath (2000), Cast Away (2000), The Polar Express (2004), Flight (2012), The Walk (2015) and Allied (2016).
 With each film that he makes, Robert Zemeckis seems to try to push an envelope in terms of on-screen technology Roger Rabbit blended animation and live-action in amazing ways; Death Becomes Her was one of the first films to jump aboard the CGI revolution; both Forrest Gump and to a lesser extent Contact digitally merged film and newsreel footage; The Polar Express popularised the technology of performance capture where actors were filmed wearing suits with sensors on them that translate movement into digital points in a computer environment, which were then manipulated to create a finished product that is somewhere between live-action and animation; while Beowulf expands the performance capture animation process and was released in 3D (alas not in the city where I live).
 Outside of his fascination with film technology, Robert Zemeckis is a fine dramatist who has created a body of work that is squarely pitched to commercial mass appeal but also remains intelligent and solidly satisfying dramatically.

 To adapt Beowulf, Zemeckis has retained the services of an impressive duo of writers.
 First up there is fantasy writer Neil Gaiman, who became a cult figure with the celebrated graphic novel series The Sandman (1987-96) and subsequent works like The Books of Magic (1990-1), The Tragical Comedy or Comical Tragedy of Mr Punch (1994) and Marvel 1602 (2003).
 Gaiman has also written a number of novels beginning with the non-fiction Ghastly Beyond Belief (1985), which published a selection of bad prose from science-fiction literature; Good Omens (1990) co-written with Terry Pratchett, which satirises End Times/Anti-Christ themes; and solo fantasy novels such as Stardust (1998), American Gods (2001), Coraline (2002), Anansi Boys (2005), Interzone (2007), The Graveyard Book (2008), Odd and the Frost Giants (2008) and The Ocean at the End of the Lane (20130, as well as several childrens books.
-In the last few years, Gaiman has suddenly become discovered by filmmakers with works such as the tv mini-series Neverwhere (1996), the English-language screenplay for Princess Mononoke (1997), MirrorMask (2005), Stardust (2007), Coraline (2009), How to Talk to Girls at Parties (2017) and the tv series American Gods (2017 ).
+In the last few years, Gaiman has suddenly become discovered by filmmakers with works such as the tv mini-series Neverwhere (1996), the English-language screenplay for Princess Mononoke (1997), MirrorMask (2005), Stardust (2007), Coraline (2009), How to Talk to Girls at Parties (2017), the tv series American Gods (2017 ) and the tv mini-series Good Omens (2018).
 Neil Gaimans co-writer is Roger Avary, a former Quentin Tarantino associate who wrote background dialogue for Reservoir Dogs (1992) and was co-writer on Pulp Fiction (1994), before Tarantino exec produced his directorial debut with Killing Zoe (1994).
 Avary went on to direct the modernised Frankenstein film Mr. Stitch (1995) and the non-genre likes of The Rules of Attraction (2002), Glitterati (2004) and Glamorama (2006), as well as wrote the script for the videogame adaptation Silent Hill (2006).

 Neil Gaiman and Roger Avary take considerable liberties with the original text of Beowulf, something that had classics scholars up in arms.
 One of the most substantial changes comes in their creating a series of inter-connections between most of the principal characters Grendel becomes King Hrothgars bastard son; Beowulf inherits Hrothgars kingdom (rather than earns his own) and marries Queen Wealthow after Hrothgars death; while Beowulf also sires to Grendels mother the dragon that he combats in the last third of the original story.
 None of these connections exist in the original text.
 The poem does not give too many details about the appearance of either Grendel or his mother so perhaps her incarnation here as a slinkily seductive Angelina Jolie can be seen an acceptable dramatic licence on the other hand, there is nothing in the original story about either Beowulf or Hrothgar sleeping with her, in fact of Beowulf doing anything much other than killing her (which he singularly fails to do here).